shefaliAJ7/Neptune-Classification/README.md

 # Neptune Classification

-We have Instructional Reports (IRs) that are documents that explains the Human Errors in Nuclear Power Plants. <br>
+We have Instructional Reports (IRs) that are documents that explain the Human Errors in Nuclear Power Plants. <br>
 Every sentence in a document can be labelled by the type of Human Error. <br>

 The types of Human Errors are: <br>